skip to Main Content

 A way to envision this is to think of photons as slalom skiers, and the glass as a slope full of evenly spaced poles in all directions, with the poles being atoms.

-When a photon enters such a material, it starts with a half roll past the first atom.
-Then it continues with a full roll past every subsequent atom until it makes a final half roll past the last atom before exiting.
+When photons enter such materials, they are guided by their pilot waves.
+They make a half roll past the first atom.
+Then they continues with full rolls past every subsequent atom until they makes their final half roll past the last atom on exiting.

 For photons entering the material at an angle, the first half roll will either be larger or smaller than average, depending on the angle of entry and which side of the first atom they enter.
 However, this is perfectly balanced on exit with a corresponding deviation from the average.

-This will result in all photons leaving the material in the exact same direction that they entered it, provided the first row of atoms are parallel to the last row of atoms.
+The result of this is that photons leave transparent materials in the exact same direction that they entered it, provided the first row of atoms are parallel to the last row of atoms.

 Since photons travel at the exact same speed regardless of their size.
 They always travel at the speed of light.
 However, the length of the path travelled by a small photon and a big photon will not be identical.